tlswg/super-jumbo-record-limit/draft-ietf-tls-super-jumbo-record-limit.md

 --- abstract

 TLS 1.3 records limit the inner plaintext (TLSInnerPlaintext) size to 2<sup>14</sup> + 1 bytes, which includes one byte for the content type.
-Records also have a 3-byte overhead due to the fixed opaque_type and legacy_record_version fields.
-This document defines a TLS extension that allows endpoints to negotiate a larger maximum inner plaintext size, up to 2<sup>30</sup> - 256 bytes, while reducing overhead.
+DTLS 1.3 uses the same plaintext size limit.
+This document defines a TLS extension that allows endpoints to advertise larger per-direction maximum inner plaintext sizes, up to 2<sup>30</sup> - 256 bytes, while reducing overhead in TLS 1.3 and DTLS 1.3 record headers.

 --- middle